 Instructions

-- In a large skillet with high sides and a lid, saute Italian sausage until cooked, crumbling with a wooden spoon.
-Remove sausage to a paper towel lined plate to drain.
+- In a large skillet with high sides and a lid, saute Italian sausage until browned, crumbling with a wooden spoon, about 8 minutes.
+Remove sausage to a paper towel lined plate to drain.½ lb bulk mild Italian sausage

 - Add olive oil and heat for a few seconds.
 Saute onion for about 3 minutes until golden.
-Add garlic and stir for about 30 seconds or until fragrant.
+Add garlic and stir for about 30 seconds or until fragrant.1 tablespoon olive oil, ½ onion, 2 garlic cloves

 - Swirl in tomato paste, herbs and seasoning, cooking for 1- 2 minutes until the tomato paste is caramelized.
 Pour in the chicken broth, heavy cream, sprinkle of nutmeg and the pasta.
 Place the lid on the pan to cover.
 Cook for about 10-15 minutes until the sauce has thickened and the pasta is cooked.
-Check at 10 minute mark.
+Check at 10 minute mark.2 Tablespoons tomato paste, ½ teaspoon oregano, ½ teaspoon thyme, 1 ½ teaspoon kosher salt, ½ teaspoon ground black pepper, ¼ teaspoon crushed red pepper, 2 ½ cups chicken broth, ½ cup heavy whipping cream, Pinch of nutmeg, 4 cups dry bow tie pasta

 - Sprinkle in sausage and spinach.
 Add butter and toss until spinach is wilted and butter is melted.
 Remove from heat and stir in parmesan cheese.
-Garnish with fresh parsley or basil.
+Garnish with fresh parsley or basil.2 handfuls of baby spinach, 1 Tablespoon unsalted butter, Fresh parmesan cheese for garnish and tossing

 Notes